Eric Kelley / Zero George

 FRENCH QUARTER INN

 For the past two years, the intimate French Quarter Inn has been TripAdvisor’s top hotel in the country.
-The luxurious inn is just a block off Market Street and delights with small touches like a welcome glass of bubbly, an extensive pillow menu and breakfast in bed included, making it one of our faves as well for our Charleston City Guide.
+The luxurious inn is just a block off Market Street in downtown Charleston and delights with small touches like a welcome glass of bubbly, an extensive pillow menu and breakfast in bed included, making it one of our faves as well for our Charleston City Guide.

 Housed in the former L. Mendel Rivers Federal Building, The Dewberry took eight years to convert to the luxury hotel it is today.
 The property blends its history with the modern, luxurious design aesthetic today’s discriminating traveler demands.
 Do not miss experiencing a treatment in the sumptuous spa.